TOP

 Bordeaux

 For Bordeaux I add several thousand new tasting notes each year.
 The vast majority of these are encountered as samples poured in Bordeaux; I travel to the region, covering the costs of travel myself, for the primeurs in April/May, and to retaste the wines after bottling, in December/January.
-Other frequently attended tastings which feed into my Bordeaux reviews include the annual Union des Grands Crus de Bordeaux tasting and the annual Ten Years On tasting hosted by Bordeaux Index, both in London.
+I may make additional tasting trips for ‘deeper dives’, for vertical tastings at châteaux or tastings of newly released wines.
+Other tastings which may feed into my Bordeaux reviews include the biennial Association des Grands Crus Classés de St Emilion tasting, the annual Alliance des Crus Bourgeois du Médoc tasting, the annual Union des Grands Crus de Bordeaux tasting and the annual Ten Years On tasting hosted by Bordeaux Index, all in London.
 Again I cover all costs of travel myself.
 I will taste every wine possible and do not favour the wines of any particular producer.
 Nobody pays to have their wines reviewed.
-When I am in Bordeaux some châteaux offer support through accommodation or dinner, and this is always disclosed at the foot of the appropriate report.

 I receive a tiny number of Bordeaux samples throughout the year (as of 2022 this is once again the state of play, although during the Covid-19 pandemic like many critics I was swamped with samples).
 All are tasted, and the majority (because there are so few) reviewed on Winedoctor, the notes slotted into relevant vintage reports, or a Weekend Wine slot.
 No payment is taken for reviewing samples in this manner.
 A subscription to Winedoctor is not required in order to submit samples.